Most models fail at the point of decision — where weak validation leads to rejection, delay, or loss of confidence.

 I have delivered over 50 health economics projects for clients including the NHS, NIHR, pharmaceutical companies, charities, and the British Council.
 I combine methodological rigour with practical policy experience — producing work that is credible to academics, actionable for commissioners, and persuasive to decision-makers.

-My consultancy, Health Systems Analytics, brings together health economics expertise with AI-assisted analysis and semantic data infrastructure — a combination uniquely positioned for the challenges facing NHS and life sciences organisations today.
+My consultancy, Health Systems Analytics, brings together health economics expertise with AI-assisted analysis and validation infrastructure — a combination uniquely positioned for the challenges facing NHS and life sciences organisations today.

 | Royal Society Parliamentary Pairing Scheme | Paired with Lord David Prior, Chairman of NHS England |